allievance/LibrePress/README.md

 ## Overview

 LibrePress is a self-hosted publishing storefront built for solo operators.
-It replaces the fragmented toolchain of traditional small-press publishing — CMS platforms, manual order handling, separate fulfillment workflows — with a single, integrated system.
+It replaces the fragmented toolchain of traditional small-press publishing with a single, integrated system.

 Books are designed, typeset, and listed once.
 Orders are fulfilled automatically through Lulu's print-on-demand API.
 No inventory.
 No warehouse.
 No overhead.